Pretty Noose

 "Pretty Noose" is a song by the American rock band Soundgarden.
-Written by the band's frontman, Chris Cornell, "Pretty Noose" was released in May 1996 as the first single from the band's fifth studio album, Down on the Upside (1996).
+Written by the band's frontman, Chris Cornell, "Pretty Noose" was released to US radio on April 30, 1996 as the first single from the band's fifth studio album, Down on the Upside (1996), and released as a single in Europe on May 7.
 The song reached number two on the US Billboard Modern Rock Tracks chart, topped the UK Rock & Metal Singles Chart, and peaked at number 10 in Finland.
 The song was included on Soundgarden's 1997 greatest hits album, A-Sides.